marceloadsj/json-api-adonis/instructions.md

 }
 ```

-The methods are scoped in meta and attributes key:
+The request service methods are scoped in meta and attributes key like:

 - **allMeta**: works like request.all();
 - **onlyMeta**: works like request.only();